HomeAIThe Biggest Mistake You Can Make With AI

 What if your data is lying to you?
 Consider this: historical data reflects past conditions and biases.
 If your business environment has changed, or if your data collection methods were flawed, your AI might be optimising for yesterday’s problems or perpetuating harmful biases.

 Let me tell you about the most expensive lesson I ever learned about data cleaning.
-A client had spent six months developing a customer segmentation AI, only to discover that their customer database had been corrupting postal codes for years.
+A client had spent six months building a customer segmentation AI, only to discover that their customer database had been corrupting postal codes for years.
 The AI had learned to segment customers based on garbage data.
 The entire model was useless.

-One particularly insidious problem is temporal data drift.
+One particularly nasty problem is temporal data drift.
 Your data might have been clean when it was collected, but business processes change over time.
 What meant one thing five years ago might mean something completely different today.
 Your AI doesn’t know this unless you tell it.

 Common sources of bias include historical inequities reflected in past data, sampling biases from how data was collected, and survivorship bias from only including successful cases.
 Each of these can skew your AI’s understanding of the world in ways that hurt performance.